 What is premises liability?

 Many serious injuries occur as a result of slip and fall accidents.
 Dangerous premises accidents are quite common and often occur as a result of negligence by property owners or business owners.
 Property owners and business proprietors have a legal duty to maintain reasonably safe conditions on their premises.
 When you’re injured in a premises accident, you may be able to obtain compensation in a premises liability lawsuit.
-With the help of a skilled attorney from Nicholson Phillips in North Georgia, you can hold the negligent property owner responsible when any of the following is true:
+With the help of a skilled attorney from our firm, you can hold the negligent property owner responsible when any of the following is true:

 Types of premises liability accident cases